HewlettPackard/hpcat/README.md

 > * For Intel GPU module, `ONEAPI_ROOT` environment variable should be set
 > (`source /opt/intel/oneapi/setvars.sh` can be used to set it).

 > [!CAUTION]
 > The tool will be installed in the *install* subdirectory by default.
 You may want
 > to use  `./configure --prefix=<destination_path>` to define your own destination
 > path (or directly use CMake and not the configure wrapper).
 > If you decide to move the tool to a different directory, make sure that the
-> dynamic library modules (in <destination_path>/lib) are also moved.
+> dynamic library modules (in `<destination_path>/lib`) are also moved.
 > Otherwise, the module(s) will be ignored.

 > [!TIP]
-> Compilation of each GPU module can also be skipped (check `./configure --help`).
+> * You can skip compilation of individual GPU modules using flags like `--disable-gpu-amd`, `--disable-gpu-intel`, or `--disable-gpu-nvidia`.
+> * To specify a different compiler, set the `CC` environment variable before running the configuration script (e.g., `CC=<path_to_mpicc> ./configure`).
+> * Run `./configure --help` for a full list of available options.

 Usage
 -----

-For your convenience, a module file is installed to facilitate quick access to **HPCAT**.
+For your convenience, a module file is installed to enable quick access to **HPCAT**.
-To use it, please follow these steps:
+To use it, please follow these steps (adjust the path if a custom installation prefix was used):

-    module use <destination_path>/share/modulefiles
+    module use install/share/modulefiles
     module load hpcat